plan-d-io/Belgium-electricity-import-inference-engine/README.md

 - determine prices,
 - enable exports,
 - and are relevant for questions about imports and dependency.
+- and are relevant for questions about imports and dependency.

 Identifying these marginal technologies is therefore essential to understand which types of generation are actually activated by imports.
 This is not trivial.
-I designed a method that tries to detect ramping (which powerplants increase output when demand increases), with a wholesale price-based inference as fallback.
+I designed a method that tries to detect this based on ramping behaviour ("*which powerplants increase output when demand increases?*"), with a wholesale price-based inference as fallback.

 #### Step 1a — Ramping-Based Detection

-At each quarter hour, generation by technology is observed.
+At each quarter hour, (changes in) generation by the different power plant technologies is observed.
 The marginal technology is approximated as the technology that increases output when demand rises.

 For technology i: